Analyzing your prompt, please hold on...

 Let’s see a code snippet related to web accessibility validation.
 The C# code snippet demonstrates the basic steps for creating a validator, loading an HTML document, and validating it for web accessibility compliance:

-4. Use the Validate(document) method to check the HTML document for accessibility.
-The result is stored in the validationResult variable.
+document) method to check the HTML document for accessibility.
+The result is stored in the result variable.
+1// Check HTML document for WCAG compliance in C# and log each rule code, description, and pass status

 8